jamm1985/seismo-performer/README.md

 # Citation

-The manuscript have been submitted to Seismological Research Letters on 27 Jan 2021.
+The manuscript have been submitted to a journal.